RAHB-REALTORS-Association/CREA-API-WP/README.md

 This plugin allows you to fetch and display member and office data from the [CREA](https://www.crea.ca) [Board Data API](https://boardapi-docs.realtor.ca/) on your WordPress website.

+## Development

+> [!WARNING]
+> This plugin is still in early stages of development and is not yet ready for production use.
+Use only on development or staging sites, preferably if you're willing to contribute to the development of this plugin.
+Issue reports and pull requests are welcome.

 ## Installation

 1. Download the plugin's ZIP file and extract it to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.